|Fall Semester (year 1)|

 |Spring Semester (year 2)|

 Prerequisite & Co-requisites are listed in parentheses.

-Working under the supervision of a physician, and alongside other health care professionals, the Respiratory therapist will use oxygen, medications, and various procedures to help the lungs to function adequately.
+Working under the supervision of a physician, and alongside other health care professionals, the Respiratory therapist will use oxygen, medications and various procedures to help the lungs to function adequately.
 Some disorders that Respiratory Therapists treat include: asthma, emphysema, pneumonia, lung injuries, cystic fibrosis, and bronchitis.
 Therapists can be found in all areas of acute care hospitals as well as long term care facilities and in home care settings.

-The program combines both classroom and laboratory study at the College, along with supervised clinical affiliations in area hospitals.* The program is designed to prepare the student to become a Registered Respiratory Therapist (RRT) after two years of study.
+The program combines both classroom and laboratory study at the College, along with supervised clinical affiliations in area hospitals.
+The program is designed to prepare the student to become a Registered Respiratory Therapist (RRT).

-The Respiratory Therapy application process is competitive.
-Applications must be complete at the latest by June 1st of each year.
+The Respiratory therapy application process is competitive.
+The Respiratory Therapy program is limited to a cohort of 16 students according to accreditation standards.
 The class will be chosen in 2 stages.
-Early admissions will be examined and scored on March 1st and part of the class will be chosen at this time.
-The remaining class seats will be chosen on June 1st.
-If the class still has seats remaining, a final review of applications will take place by August 1st.
+Early admissions will be examined and scored on February 1st and a portion of the class will be chosen at this time.
+The remaining class seats will be chosen by June 15th.
+If the class still has seats remaining, a final review and selection will take place by August 1st.
 All applicants not selected that year will be advised and placed on a waiting list for the following year.

 Applicants must meet all requirements for consideration before entering the RT program.
 RT students are required to keep pace with the class and must take courses in sequential mode where required (please refer to the Respiratory curriculum design).
 Students must meet all technical standards and additional requirements including immunizations, CPR certification, liability and health insurance and a Criminal/Sexual Offender Records Information (CORI/SORI) check.